-Annual Governance Statement 'Yes', means that this authority Suggested response based on evidence 1 We have put in place arrangements for effective financial management during the year, and for the preparation of the accounting statements. prepared its accounting statements in accordance with the Accounts and Audit Regulations.
-YES - accounts follow latest Accounts and Audit Regulations and practitioners' guide recommendations.
-2 We maintained an adequate system of internal control including measures designed to prevent and detect fraud and corruption and reviewed its effectiveness. made proper arrangements and accepted responsibility for safeguarding the public money and resources in its charge.
-YES - there is regular reporting of financial transactions and accounting summaries, offering the opportunity for scrutiny.
-3 We took all reasonable steps to assure ourselves that there are no matters of actual or potential non-compliance with laws, regulations and Proper Practices that could have a significant financial effect on the ability of this authority to conduct its business or manage its finances. has only done what it has the legal power to do and has complied with Proper Practices in doing so.
-YES - the Clerk advises the council in respect of its legal powers.
-4 We provided proper opportunity during the year for the exercise of electors' rights in accordance with the requirements of the Accounts and Audit Regulations. during the year gave all persons interested the opportunity to inspect and ask questions about this authority's accounts.
-YES - the requirements and timescales for 2023/24 yearend were met
+Annual Governance Statement 'Yes', means that this authority Suggested response based on evidence 1 We have put in place arrangements prepared its accounting YES - accounts follow latest for effective financial management statements in accordance with Accounts and Audit during the year, and for the the Accounts and Audit Regulations and preparation of the accounting Regulations. practitioners' statements. guide recommendations.
+2 We maintained an adequate system made proper arrangements and YES - there is regular of internal control including accepted responsibility for reporting of financial measures designed to prevent and safeguarding the public money transactions and accounting detect fraud and corruption and and resources in its charge. summaries, offering the reviewed its effectiveness. opportunity for scrutiny.
+3 We took all reasonable steps to assure has only done what it has the YES - the Clerk advises the ourselves that there are no matters of legal power to do and has council in respect of its legal actual or potential non-compliance complied with Proper Practices powers. with laws, regulations and Proper in doing so.
+Practices that could have a significant financial effect on the ability of this authority to conduct its business or manage its finances.
+4 We provided proper opportunity during the year gave all persons YES - the requirements and during the year for the exercise of interested the opportunity to timescales for 2023/24 year- electors' rights in accordance with inspect and ask questions end were met the requirements of the Accounts about this authority's and Audit Regulations. accounts.

-Annual Governance Statement 'Yes', means that this authority Suggested response based on Aimuai Governance Statement res, means that this dathority evidence Mr. comical cut on consequent of the 0110101100 5 We carried out an assessment of the considered and documented the YES - the council has a risk risks facing this authority and took financial and other risks it faces management scheme and appropriate steps to manage those and dealt with them properly. appropriate external risks, including the introduction of insurance. internal controls and/or external insurance cover where required.
+Annual Governance Statement 'Yes', means that this authority Suggested response based on Annual Governance Statement res , means that this authority evidence

+5 We carried out an assessment of the considered and documented the YES - the council has a risk risks facing this authority and took financial and other risks it faces management scheme and appropriate steps to manage those and dealt with them properly. appropriate external risks, including the introduction of insurance. internal controls and/or external insurance cover where required.
 6 We maintained throughout the year arranged for a competent YES - the council has an adequate and effective system of person, independent of the appointed an independent internal audit of the accounting financial controls and and competent internal records and control systems. procedures, to give an objective auditor. view on whether internal controls meet the needs of this smaller authority.
 7 We took appropriate action on all responded to matters brought YES - matters raised in matters raised in reports from internal to its attention by internal and internal and external audit and external audit. external audit. reports have been addressed.
 8 We considered whether any litigation, disclosed everything it should YES - no matters were raised liabilities or commitments, events or have about its business activity during the internal audit transactions, occurring either during or during the year including events visits. after the year-end, have a financial taking place after the impact on this authority and.
 Where year-end if relevant. appropriate, have included them in the accounting statements.
-21/2 9 Trust funds including charitable - In has met all its responsibilities N/A - the council has no our capacity as the sole managing where, as a body corporate, it is obligations trustee we discharged our a sole managing trustee of a accountability responsibilities for the local trust or trusts. fund(s)/asset(s), including financial reporting and, if required, independent examination or audit.
+1 110 1100 21/2 9 Trust funds including charitable - In has met all its responsibilities N/A - the council has no our capacity as the sole managing where, as a body corporate, it is obligations trustee we discharged our a sole managing trustee of a accountability responsibilities for the local trust or trusts. fund(s)/asset(s), including financial reporting and, if required, independent examination or audit.